AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md

 >[!AVAILABILITY]
 >
->Account Insight is included for all customers who have both TAM and Marketo Sales Insight.
+>* Account Insight is included for all customers who have both TAM and Marketo Sales Insight.
 For customers who only have TAM, Account Insight is available as a purchased add-on.
 Each customer is limited to 250 Account Insight seats.
 Please contact your sales rep for details.
 It is not available to customers who do not have TAM.
+>
+>* This plug-in is not compatible with [Adobe Identity authentication](/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md){target="_blank"} at this time.

 >[!CAUTION]
 >